 openDemocracy has two data protection officers who are dedicated to upholding the highest standards of data protection.
 We will ensure that we operate within our legal obligations and have sufficient resources to deal with any enquiries you have.

-If you have any concerns or enquiries about our data protection policy, please contact us at openDemocracy, The Print house, 18-22 Ashwin Street, London, E8 3LD or alternatively you can email us at firstname.lastname@example.org.
-We aim to respond within 72 hours of receiving an email.
+If you have any concerns or enquiries about our data protection policy, please contact us at openDemocracy, The Print House, 18-22 Ashwin Street, London, E8 3DL or email us at [email protected] We aim to respond within 72 hours of receiving an email.

 Data protection officers